ervinpepic/GlobeAbc/wp-content/plugins/learnpress/readme.txt

 ###Online LMS & Education WordPress Themes###

 Take a look at **[Premium Online LMS & Education WordPress Themes](https://1.envato.market/AoKx3D)** that are developed to work perfectly with LearnPress LMS WordPress Plugin.
 These incredible WordPress Themes are the best for your Online LMS & Education websites using LearnPress with the clean and modern design.
-From more than 50 demos, you can easily chose the most suitable one which fits your purpose and customize it as your style.
+From more than 50 demos, you can easily choose the most suitable one which fits your purpose and customize it as your style.

 - [Create a WordPress Udemy with Eduma](https://eduma.thimpress.com/demo-udemy/?utm_source=WPORG&utm_medium=LP&utm_campaign=Content)
 - [Create a WordPress Coursera with Eduma](https://eduma.thimpress.com/demo-coursera/?utm_source=WPORG&utm_medium=LP&utm_campaign=Content)